HESLO AS350B2 Dropped Load – Phase Out of Spring-Loaded Keepers for Keeperless Hooks (PDG AS350B2 G-PDGF)

 HESLO AS350B2 Dropped Load – The Incident Flight

-G-PDGF was being used to transport 47 wooden poles over 2 days to work sites alongside an electricity poerline which was being refurbished.
+G-PDGF was being used to transport 47 wooden poles over 2 days to work sites alongside an electricity powerline which was being refurbished.
 Prior to starting the task the pilot of met the ground handler, who also worked for the operator, and three client employees.
 The UK Air Accidents Investigation Branch (AAIB) explain in their safety investigation report (issued 9 July 2020) that:

 The client’s employees had previously attended a training course on helicopter operations, which covered lifting underslung loads.
 The ground handler briefed the employee who would be hooking on the loads at the storage facility.
 The ground handler’s task was to assist and oversee this operation but also to refuel the aircraft at a separate refuel site.
 This meant that, whilst the ground handler was at the refuelling site, the client’s employee would be left unsupervised to ‘hook on’ the loads.